 - Navicular stress fracture

 Plantar fasciitis is probably the most common cause of pain under the heel which radiates into the arch of the foot.
 Symptoms usually develop gradually over time with the patient unable to pinpoint the exact time or cause of injury, like they might with an acute injury, such as a sprained ankle.
-Pain is usually worse first thing in the morning, or after a long period of sitting, and gets easier during the day as the plantar fascia (arch ligament) warms up, only for pain to return again later in the day as it becomes inflamed again.
+Pain is usually worse first thing in the morning, or after a long period of sitting, and gets easier during the day as the plantar fascia (arch ligament) warms up, only for the pain to return again later in the day as it becomes inflamed again.

 The Plantar Fascia or plantar aponeurosis, as it is also known, is a broad, thick band of tissue that runs from under the heel bone (calcaneus) to the front of the foot, providing support to the foot when standing and acts as a shock absorber when running.
 Pain is caused by inflammation or degeneration of the tendon of the plantar fascia where it attaches to the heel.
-Repetitive stress from running, walking, or jumping, especially if the athlete overpronates (foot rolls in) causes repeated stretching of the plantar fascia.
+Repetitive stress from running, walking or jumping, especially if the athlete overpronates (foot rolls in) causes repeated stretching of the plantar fascia.

 Treatment involves rest, applying ice or cold therapy to reduce pain, and inflammation, taping, stretching exercises, and massage.
 It is also important to identify possible causes, such as training errors or biomechanical problems (overpronation) in the foot.